 Looking to rent a home for Derby?
-I’ve got a FAQ for you too.
+Read “How do I rent a house for Derby weekend?”

 A short while back I was the guest taster on an episode of Secrets of Louisville Chefs Live (it’s called live because it’s taped in front of a studio audience, as opposed to Secrets of Louisville Chef’s which is filmed on location at area restaurants).
 I get to sample Mussel & Burger Bar’s, um, mussels and burger around the 16:15 mark.

-Thanks to hosts Kevin Harned and Tim Laird and, Dan Davidsaver, a producer at New Local TV, for the invites.
+Thanks to hosts Kevin Harned and Tim Laird, as well as Dan Davidsaver, a producer at New Local TV, for the invites.
 This episode aired earlier this month on WAVE 3, Louisville’s NBC affiliate.

 A heartfelt thank you to all of my freelance clients and colleagues over the last nine years!
 It’s been wonderful working with you.
 Also, both Eater Louisville and Louisville.com are hiring to replace me.
 Please get in touch if you’re interested in either position (highly recommend them both).